Software is infrastructure: failures, successes, costs, and the case for formal verification: Related works

-Automated static analysis, verification and formal methods are discussed in \cite[Chapter 22]{DBLP:books/lib/Sommerville07}, which also highlight in Section 23.1.1 that ``Static validation techniques are often more cost-effective than testing for discovering interface errors.''
+Automated static analysis, verification and \formalmethods are discussed in \cite[Section 15.1]{DBLP:books/lib/Sommerville9}.
 A good account on the practical advantages of static types in programming languages is \cite{empiricalPl}.
+In spite of the advances of type systems, programming languages are still far from being secure.
+The paper \cite{DBLP:conf/snapl/CifuentesB19} presents an interesting analysis based on empirical data of how secure programming languages are.

 We suggest the book \cite{rival:hal-02402597} as entry point into the field of (static) program analysis.
 Another excellent entry point is the book \cite{spa}.
-In our experience these two books complement each other well, for \cite{rival:hal-02402597} focuses on abstract interpretation, that instead occupies only one chapter of\cite{spa}.
+In our experience these two books complement each other well, for \cite{rival:hal-02402597} focuses on abstract interpretation, that instead occupies only one chapter of \cite{spa}.
+A list of existing tools for static program analysis is available at \cite{wkStaticAnalysis}.

+TLA+ featured prominently in the success cases in industry we report in \cref{sec:advantages,sec:beyond}.
+These are only a small selection and we refer the reader interested \cite{Bgli2024}.
+Further examples of success stories can be found in \cite{DBLP:journals/cacm/BasinFMNNSZZ25}.

-The issues due to the complexity of large software systems have been discussed in \cite{MoseleyMarks06}.
-Papers that discuss how increasing software size affects various aspects of software engineering are for instance \cite{naude2007,zhang2009distributionprogramsizesimplications}. \href{https://third-bit.com/}{Greg Wilson} provides an entertaining summary of empirical studies on software development and software engineering in \cite{SEgreatestHits}.
+\href{https://third-bit.com/}{Greg Wilson} provides an entertaining summary of empirical studies on software development and software engineering in \cite{SEgreatestHits}.

+\cref{sec:beyond} touched on technical debt.
+More material can be found in the proceedings of the flagship conference on the topic \cite{TechnicalDebt26}.

+The essence of deductive reasoning are proofs, and teaching mathematics requires making students grasp what a proof is.
+Literature exists on how to write mathematics in general \cite{steenrod1973write,knuth1987mathematical} and proofs in particular \cite{lamportproofs}.
+While teaching what proofs are and how to manipulate via proof assistants falls within the scope the French national project APPAM \cite{APPAM}, the paper \cite{DBLP:journals/cacm/BasinFMNNSZZ25} advocates for the integration of formal methods in computer science education.